lgirdk/libunpriv/README.md

 ## Steps to be followed to convert a process as non-root:
 • Identify the capabilities required for the process using apparmor , strace or code walkthrough.

-• Ensure process name is not present in Blacklist string "Device.DeviceInfo.X_RDKCENTRAL-COM_RFC.Feature.NonRootSupport.Blacklist".
+• Ensure process name is not present in Blocklist string "Device.DeviceInfo.X_RDKCENTRAL-COM_RFC.Feature.NonRootSupport.Blocklist".

 • Add the processes specific tag in process-capabilities.json with allow and drop caps.